 No waiting list

-We will be able to discuss any concerns you may have about the procedure and your future contraceptive needs.
+We will begin by discussing any questions and concerns that you may have about the procedure, methods of pain relief and your contraceptive methods.

 Using a pair of long forceps, we will hold the end of the threads.
 Some clinicians can ask you to cough as they gently pull on the threads and remove the device.
 This will then be disposed of safely.

 You may then re-dress and we’ll make sure you’re feeling alright and answer any further questions before the end of your appointment.